quantmind/pulsar/docs/source/advantage.rst

 Flexibility
 -------------------
 Pulsar's codebase is small, at about 10,000 lines of code.
-The source code is open and it has a very liberal license.
-This way you know you'll never be in a position where you can't add a feature you need.
+The source code is open and it has a very :ref:`liberal license <license>`.
+You can :ref:`fork the code <contributing>` add feature you need and send us your patch.